 In order to care for your family, you have to take care of yourself too.
 Your co-parent may also be struggling to prioritize selfcare.
-Share this information with them too.
+Share this information with him or her, too.
 As the saying goes: You can't pour from an empty cup.